-Diamond drilling of six target areas at Mount Hardy has been ongoing since early March (see ASX Release - 11 March 2013).
-Drilling has now been completed on the shallower holes at both the Mount Hardy and Browns Prospects and EM Targets 2 and 4.
+Diamond drilling of six target areas at Mount Hardy commenced in early March (see ASX Release - 11 March 2013).
+Drilling has been completed on EM Targets 2, and 4, and at the geochemical targets at the Mount Hardy and Browns Prospects, and is continuing at EM Target 1 and both IP targeted holes at Mount Hardy and Browns.